LaxarJS/shop-demo/docs/tutorials/05_article_browser_widget.md

 ]
 ```

-Because the ArticleSearchBoxWidget is configured to publish the filtered list of articles under the name [*filteredArticles*](../../application/pages/shop_demo.json#L24), we configure the ArticleBrowserWidget accordingly.
+Because the article-search-box-widget is configured to publish the filtered list of articles under the name [*filteredArticles*](../../application/pages/shop_demo.json#L24), we configure the article-browser-widget accordingly.
 The selection resource will be used in the next step of this tutorial.
 Now we have the following setup: